numerical-semigroups/LForms/README.md

-# LForms
+# L-Shapes

-An example on how to display Lshapes of numerical semigroups.
+An example on how to display L-shapes of numerical semigroups.

 The notebook [LForms](https://github.com/numerical-semigroups/LForms/blob/main/Lforms.ipynb) shows two different methods.